bakerwho/weboftruth/README.md

 ## How to use

-1. Clone (this repo)[https://github.com/simonepri/datasets-knowledge-embedding] - it is useful set of standard Knowledge Graph datasets compiled by user `simonepri`
+1. Clone [this repo](https://github.com/simonepri/datasets-knowledge-embedding) - a useful set of standard Knowledge Graph datasets compiled by Github user `simonepri` (many thanks)
 2. Run a command such as the one below.
-Customize your run as required.
+Customize as required.
 ```
 python ./weboftruth/weboftruth/wotmodels.py \
         -e 200 \